 An effluent flow of 4.3 ML/day was predicted in the EA for an assumed paper production rate of 345,000 T/year.
-During the reporting period, the site produced 437,000 Tonnes, and released an average of 7.0 ML/day of effluent to the Sydney Water sewer.
+During the reporting period, the site produced 450,000 Tonnes, and released an average of 7.2 ML/day of effluent to the Sydney Water sewer.

-As reported in the last AEMR (2021-2022), Sydney Water included an Effluent Improvement Program (EIP) for Total Suspended solids (TSS) during the last reporting period.
-Opal submitted it's EIP to Sydney Water on 28th July 2022 and specified the steps that will be taken to ensure that the trade waste discharge meeting the TSS standards of 600 mg/L by 31st December 2022.
+As reported in the 2021-22 AEMR, Sydney Water included an Effluent Improvement Program (EIP) for Total Suspended solids (TSS).
+Opal submitted its EIP to Sydney Water on 28th July 2022 and TSS breaches dramatically reduced in 2023.
+Sydney Water removed the EIP from the new Consent in April 2024.